 Now, set your daughter free to brainstorm with new lines and circles!
 Let her use her favorite colored markers for different parts of speech, perhaps a red marker for nouns and a blue marker for adjectives This will reinforce lessons on parts of speech, while allowing her to create a colorful map of her thoughts.

-In upper elementary years, students are often challenged to prepare a written response to a book they’ve read.
+In upper-elementary years, kids are often challenged to prepare a written response to a book they’ve read.
 The assignment may be a specific character study or simply a summary of the book’s narrative.
 Find an inexpensive paperback copy (perhaps from a used bookstore), and your student can begin the brainstorming process with colorful highlighters.

 Decide on different colors for three or four main topics or themes.

-- For a character study, themes might include “childhood struggles,” “mentors,” and “overcoming faults.”
+- For a character study, themes might include childhood struggles, mentors, and overcoming obstacles.

 Before your student writes her first draft, have her go through the book and highlight key phrases with the appropriate color.
 (For added visual impact, encourage her to use colored sticky notes to mark highlighted pages so she can easily find them later.)
 Now she can outline her essay with all sorts of informative details from the book, instead of relying on memory.

 As your kids get older, they probably won’t need more than a pen and paper to plan writing assignments—a few sheets of lined or blank paper for free-listing, mind-mapping, and re-listing should do the trick!
-While they’re young and bursting with energy, however, let them express their ideas in color whenever it’s time to brainstorm.
+While they’re young and bursting with energy, however, brainstorm with kids by letting them express their ideas in color.